ieatstickers/electrajs-migrate/README.md

   .dropColumn("fullName")
 ```

-### addColumnIndex
+### addIndex

-The `addColumnIndex` method is used to add an index to a column in the table.
+The `addIndex` method is used to add an index to a column in the table.

 #### Parameters

+- `columnNames: Array<string>`: The names of the columns to add the index to
-- `name: string`: The name of the column
+- `name?: string`: The name of the index
+- `type?: IndexDefinitionTypeEnum`: The type of index to add.
+Defaults to `IndexDefinitionTypeEnum.INDEX`.

 #### Returns
 - An instance of the `Table` class